satyamsangeet/Amyloid_Clearance_3C/Lumbar_puncture_fitting/sleep_hypothesis/readme.md

 ## Overview

 The sleep hypothesis posits that lumbar puncture interventions primarily affect sleep-related parameters in the three-compartment amyloid clearance model.
 This approach tests which sleep scaling parameters are most important for explaining the experimental observations.

-## Hypothesis Rationale

-Sleep is known to significantly affect amyloid-beta clearance through:
-- Changes in CSF flow dynamics
-- Altered brain metabolic activity
-- Modified glymphatic system function
-- Changes in blood-brain barrier permeability

-Lumbar puncture may affect sleep patterns or sleep quality, leading to changes in these sleep-dependent processes.

 ## Directory Structure